 We probably cannot make one definitive statement about ‘all men’ or ‘all women’.
 I have made a distinction not always apparent in common usage.
 In this book, the adjectives female and male denote sex type, and feminine and masculine refer to psychological qualities which might reside in either sex.
 In order not to limit discussion, I often indicate the person by the value that is motivating them at the time, to avoid naming a specific gender.
 My comments are relevant to the cross-value conflict.
 This is often, but not always, a cross-gender conflict.

 I use the term equalisers to describe those people motivated by the value of equality at a particular time.
 They are often, but not always, women.
 A number of characteristics cluster around the equality value.
-Equalisers: •Prefer to share power with others rather than use power over them.
+Equalisers:

 I use the term status-watchers to refer to people at the particular time they are motivated by the status value.
 They will often, but not always, be men.
-Status-watchers: •Shoulder responsibility.
+Status-watchers:

 What is the good intention?